google/proto-quic/src/tools/perf/docs/perf_regression_sheriffing.md

 Also during your shift, please spend any spare time driving down bugs from the [regression backlog](http://go/triage-backlog).
-Treat these bugs as you would your own - investigate the regressions, find out what the next step should be, and then move the bug along.
-As the backlog only contains bugs that haven't been modified in some time, you should be able to end your shift with an empty backlog.
+Treat these bugs as you would your own -- investigate the regressions, find out what the next step should be, and then move the bug along.
+Some possible next steps and questions to answer
+are:

+*   Should the bug be closed?
+*   Are there questions that need to be answered?
+*   Are there people that should be added to the CC list?
+*   Is the correct owner assigned?

+When a bug does need to be pinged, rather than adding a generic "ping", it's much much more effective to include the username and action item.

+You should aim to end your shift with an empty backlog, but it's important to still advance each bug in a meaningful way.

 After your shift, please try to follow up on the bugs you filed weekly.
 Kick off new bisects if the previous ones failed, and if the bisect picks a likely